wezlemin/delta-docs/general/android-package-fix.md

 # Fix "App Not Installed (– Package Conflicts)" on Android (No PC)
 ## Before you continue...
 - Do you have Roblox/Delta already installed?
 Delete it (then try reinstalling).
-- Did the APK download correctly?
-Try using another browser or a VPN!
 - Are you using the latest version of Android?
 Update if not (then reinstall).
-You should have Android 11+ at the minimum.
+You should have Android 11+ at a minimum.
-- What CPU architecture is your phone (use CPU-Z to find out)?
-If it is ARM32, that might be the reason (Delta sometimes isn't on ARM32).
 - Are you downloading from https://deltaexploits.gg?
 If not, download from there and install.
+- Did the APK download correctly?
+Try using another browser or a VPN!
+- Have you enabled "Allow from unknown sources" for Chrome?
+If not, enable it (then reinstall).
 - Do you have Play Protect on (Play Store)?
 Disable it (then reinstall).
 - Do you have multiple profiles / a secure folder?
 Check if Roblox/Delta is in there.
-- Have you enabled "Allow from unknown sources" for Chrome?
-If not, enable it (then reinstall).
+- What CPU architecture is your phone (use CPU-Z to find out)?
+If it is ARM32, that might be the reason (Delta sometimes isn't on ARM32).
-- Have you tried clearing cache for Package Installer?
+- Have you tried clearing the cache for the package installer?
 - Have you tried using another package installer?

 ## Instructions